ucsb-cs148/w23/_lectures/lect10.md

 It may be helpful to resist this urge.

-## What if we disagree with the reviewer's assesssment?
+## What if we disagree with the reviewer's assessment?

 That's ok.
 It's ok to just nod and let it go.